openedx/edx-platform/openedx/features/offline_content/docs/001-mobile-offline-content-support.rst

 The implementation of the offline content support require addition of the following features to the edx-platform:

 * It's necessary to generate an archive with all necessary HTML and assets for a student view of an xBlock, so it's possible to display an xBlock using mobile WebView.
+* Implement a new standard XBlock view called `offline_view` which would generate user-agnostic fragments suitable for offline use.
+This view will avoid any dependence on student-specific state, focusing solely on content and settings.
+* XBlock classes can opt into supporting `offline_view`.
+They can implement this view fully or partially.
+For example, a block that relies on user-specific randomization or interactive elements that require online connectivity would not be rendered offline.
 * The generated offline content should be provided to mobile device through mobile API.
 * To support CAPA problems and other kinds of assessments in offline mode it's necessary to create an additional JavaScript layer that will allow communication with Mobile applications by sending JSON messages using Android and IOS Bridge.

 Offline content generation